There are a lot of things to consider when you’re in the planning stages of a long-term trip, and accommodations are an

 Couchsurfing blew up in the mid/late-2000s but has experienced a fall since it went for-profit in 2011, alienating many of its members and the community who made it what it was.

-There are over 5 million Couchsurfing members in 97,000 cities in every country around the world.
+There are over 10 million Couchsurfing members in over 200,000 cities in every country around the world.
 The idea isn’t just to get a free place to crash (though that’s a nice perk), it’s to be able to meet a local and really immerse yourself into that city’s culture.
 Sometimes you’ll have a spot on the couch.
 Sometimes your own bed.
 Sometimes your own room.
 It can be for singles, couples, or even families.

-Read the following articles to learn more about Couchsurfing:
+Check out the following resources to learn more about Couchsurfing:

 Booking in advance vs. waiting until arrival

 First, a quick bit of economics.
 Nearly every destination in the world will have almost as many hotel rooms and hostel beds as they need to put up their typical kinds of visitors during their busiest season.
 This isn’t to say there will almost always be cheap rooms available, just that there will almost always be some rooms available, except during the absolute peak season.
 These are just the laws of supply and demand, and they are true pretty much everywhere.

 So with that in mind let’s look at a place like Venice.
 They might be near capacity, particularly in the more affordable places, most of the summer and during their carnival.
 So during the other 8 or 9 months of the year you can arrive in town and just look around for a place.
 Your first choice might not be available, but it’s extremely unlikely that you’ll be shut out of a room altogether, unless you arrive so late at night that many places have closed their front doors.